Sometimes newspaper articles, scientific journal articles or non-profit reports may not strike the same chords that real

 2. More than Honey (2013)

 A topic that really needed more coverage was the dying bee population – depending on the region, bee populations have decreased by 50-90%.
-This may sound irrelevant to us humans but it is not.
+This may sound irrelevant to us but it is not.
 80% of plant species need to be pollinated by bees, but without bees this does not happen, leaving us with less plants and fruit.
-In this documentary, Markus Imhoof explores the many reasons behind this decrease and potential solutions.
+In this documentary, Markus Imhoof explores the many reasons behind the falling bee populations and potential solutions.

 3. Plastic Paradise: The Great Pacific Garbage Patch (2014)

-By now, most of us are aware that every single piece of plastic we have ever used is still existing somewhere on this Earth – whether it be in landfill, the ocean or in other waterways.
+By now, most of us are aware of the fact that every single piece of plastic we have ever used still exists somewhere on this Earth – whether it be in landfill, the ocean or in other waterways.
 This documentary shows us where a lot of it ends up and its effects on our wildlife and us humans.

 4. Cowspiracy: The Sustainability Secret (2015)

-Cowspiracy: The Sustainability Secret is a must watch for those paying attention to your diet.
-It explains animal agriculture’s link to climate change and tries to uncover why so many environmental organisations at the time were not addressing the issue.
-While it does say that any environmentalist that does not follow a vegan diet is not a ‘real’ environmentalist is.
+Cowspiracy: The Sustainability Secret is a must watch for those unaware of the link between climate change and animal agriculture.
+It tries to uncover why so many environmental organisations were not addressing this link.

 It was produced by Leonardo DiCaprio, Jennifer Davisson and Appian Way Productions.

 5. Before the Flood (2016)

-Narrated by Leonardo DiCaprio and directed by Fisher Stevens, Before the Flood, It’s the result of a three year journey and interviews with key experts in the science community and politicians.
+Narrated by Leonardo DiCaprio and directed by Fisher Stevens, Before the Flood, It is the result of a three year journey and interviews with key experts in the science community and politicians.
 According to DiCaprio, “This documentary shows how interconnected the fate of all humanity is — but also the power we all possess as individuals to build a better future for our planet.”

 6. A Plastic Ocean (2016)